pmichele/SpeechEmotionRecognition/README.md

     This will setup the container with the required packages, download the data, augment it and run the flask and notebook server.

     If the data preparation is too long you can change the n_augm paramenters in src/data_preparation/config to 1.
 This will disable data augmentation.
-(Normally it's more convenient to augment samples on the fly but in the reference paper the authors don't follow this approach)

 2. To run the container